 If you are more interested in history, there are numerous sites to explore, including Arbigland House itself (by prior arrangement with the owners) and the neighbouring John Paul Jones Cottage, being the birthplace of the founder of the American Navy.
 In New Abbey, there are the ruins of Sweetheart Abbey and one of the country’s oldest Corn Mills (both maintained by Historic Scotland).
 Dumfries boasts the world’s oldest Camera Obscura at its Museum.
 Connections with Robert Burns can be explored throughout Dumfries, at Arbigland itself (he was a close friend of the family) and at Ellisland Farm, Holywood where Burns lived and wrote for a number of years.
 In the opposite direction, lie Dalbeattie with two curiosities, its private Museum and Buittle Tower, then Castle Douglas with Threave Castle and Threave Gardens, and then Kirkcudbright with Broughton House, the Stewartry Museum and numerous art galleries.
 Beyond Kirkcudbright there are further gardens benefiting from this area’s mild local climate, including Cally Gardens and the Logan Botanic Garden.

 Coachmans Cottage accepts bookings with an any day arrival, with short breaks are welcome throughout the year

 Damage Deposit £150

-Facilities: Central heating & electricity included * Bed linen & towels provided * Washer/drier* Large Fridge/Freezer * Microwave * Wifi * TV * DVD Player * Open fire with initial basket of logs supplied * Courtyard and 24 acre shared garden with lake and beach * Garden furniture * Parking * Cot and highchair available on request * 2 dogs welcome.
+Facilities: Central heating & electricity included * Bed linen & towels provided * Washer/drier* Large Fridge/Freezer * Microwave * Wi-fi * Smart TV * Courtyard and 24 acre shared garden with lake and beach * Garden furniture * Bike Storage* Parking * Cot and highchair available on request * 2 dogs welcome.